Welcome to Diane and Mark’s Group!

 The binder will come home each school day, and will contain work as well as the planning book (provided by us) in the first days of school.
 Learning to track, plan and complete tasks on a longer term basis as well as overnight is one of the primary tasks of the 5th/6th years.
 The goal is never to overload a child with homework, but to use it as a tool for building organizational skills as well as review or extension.
 (Much more information will be coming home in the first days/week of school. )

 We provide high quality #2 pencils in school.
 Writing implements can be a subject of strong personal preference, however.
-If your child prefers a certain type of pencil (i.e. mechanical), please have them bring that in and it can be kept in school for their use..
-Please send in no more than a dozen total, keeping others in reserve at home.
-We do ask children to do homework in pencil, when not using a computer.
+If your child prefers a certain type of pencil (i.e. mechanical), please have them bring that in and it can be kept in school for their use.
+We do ask children to do homework in pencil, typically, unless using a computer.

 The backpack should be emptied and refilled by your child each day.
 We recommend emphatically to children that materials brought home, such as the homework binder or books from school, be placed back in their backpack immediately after use.
 We have also learned from hard experience that carrying filled water bottles (or liquid of any kind) inside the backpack leads to trouble — as in wet books, papers, stinky stuff growing — you get the picture.
 Please consider a carabiner (or two) to attach water bottles or even lunch containers to the outside of the backpack.
 It allows other materials to be transported inside the backpack without incident.